enzomarzo/enzomarzo/README.md

 Passionate and enthusiastic about solving problems through technology.

-I've been dedicating myself to studying and understanding the huge universe of web development.
+I've been dedicating myself to studying and understanding the huge universe of web developmentm, focused on front-end with Javascript / Angular / React